documentationfor yFiles for HTML 3.0.0.1

 Graph, directed

-A graph is called directed if all its edges are directed.
+A graph is considered directed if all of its edges are directed.

 Top